broccolijs/broccolijs.github.io/src/content/plugins.md

 plugin if this field is not supplied.

 `options.annotation`: In addition to the plugin name, Broccoli uses annotations to provide a descriptive label used during debugging/printing stack traces.
 This is not often set by the plugin author, but by the consumer of the plugin to tell multiple instances of the same plugin apart.

+`options.persistentOutput`: By default, Broccoli will provide an empty `outputPath` for the plugin to write files to.
+This applies when running the `serve` command, where the Broccoli process is still running and `build()` is called on a plugin again when some input files have changed and a rebuild is triggered.

-`options.persistentOutput`: If true, the output directory is not automatically emptied between (re)builds.
-By default, a plugin's `outputPath` is emptied before each (re)build ensuring a consistent output state with every build.
-If `persistentOutput` is set to true, this cleanup will not happen and the output directory will persist.
+If this option is true, the output directory is not automatically emptied between rebuilds.
 This may be useful if your plugin implements caching to allow the build method to be skipped.
+Whenever the Broccoli process exits (after `build` or quitting `serve`), all directories are deleted.

 `options.needsCache`: Despite the name, `needsCache` doesn't provide caching for the plugin.
 If true, a directory is created for the plugin to store temporary files that may be needed between rebuilds that are not included in the build output.
 Broccoli sets the path to this directory to `this.cachePath`.

 ## Build

-The build method is where the grunt (lol, intentional pun) of the work happens.
 Build can do anything you can do in node.
 Additionally, if `build()` returns a promise, Broccoli will wait until the promise resolves before continuing the rest of the build.
 Broccoli only builds one plugin at a time in order, from top to bottom of the build graph.
+The build method is where the grunt (lol, intentional pun) of the work happens.

-This function will typically access the following only properties:
+This function will typically access the following properties:

 `this.inputPaths`: An array of paths on disk corresponding to each node in inputNodes.
 Your plugin will read files from these paths.
+These paths are auto-generated by Broccoli and will typically be the output path of that a previous plugin has written to.

 `this.outputPath`: Broccoli will automatically create a directory for this plugin to write to when it starts up.
 Your plugin must write files to this path, and Broccoli will use this directory as an `inputPath` to the next plugin.
 This directory is emptied by Broccoli before each build, unless the `persistentOutput` option is true.

 `this.cachePath`: The path on disk to an auxiliary cache directory.
 Use this to store files that you want preserved between builds but do not end up in your outputPath.
 This path is only set when the `needsCache` option is true, and the directory will only be deleted when the Broccoli process exits.

 All paths stay the same between rebuilds.